Waterville, County Kerry: Telegraph cables

 On 13 July 1866, SS Great Eastern steamed westward from Valentia Island laying telegraph cable behind her.
 The successful landing at Heart's Content, Newfoundland on 27 July, established the first telegraph link between Europe and North America.

 Later, additional cables were laid from Valentia Island and new stations opened at Ballinskelligs (1874) and Waterville (1884) making County Kerry a focal point for intercontinental communication.
 The Commercial Cable Company were able to lay cables from Waterville to Canso, Nova Scotia, with onward connections.
 Connections from Waterville to Weston-super-Mare in England and Le Havre in France were soon established.
 During the Civil War, the communication system between Paris and New York went down on 7 August 1922 when IRA irregulars seized Waterville.

 In July 2000, the cable stations received an International Milestone Heritage Site Award from the IEEE (Institute of Electronic and Electrical Engineers Inc USA) for their significance in the history of electrical science.
 The Kerry cable stations are recognised as World Heritage Communications Sites.

 Waterville's cable station history is outlined in an exhibition in the Tech Amergin centre, and the remaining structures and locations feature in the Waterville Heritage Trail.

+Coastal erosion

+The town has been fighting back against coastal erosion since the early 20th century.